 Mount Solon is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mount Solon’s overall crime rate is lower than average for the country.

-Mount Solon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mount Solon does not have a public transit system used by locals to get to and from work.

-Mount Solon is a somewhat ethnically-diverse town.
 The people who call Mount Solon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Solon residents report their race to be White, followed by Black or African-American.
-Mount Solon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.50% of the town’s residents.
-Important ancestries of people in Mount Solon include German, English, Irish, Ukrainian, and Russian.
+Important ancestries of people in Mount Solon include German, Irish, English, Scottish, and Ukrainian.

 The most common language spoken in Mount Solon is English.
 Other important languages spoken here include Spanish and Italian.